Podcast: Crystal Washington On Making Social Media Work For You

 - What can our listeners do to better their social media habits and personas right now?

 Plus, we talk to Crystal about the latest news about social media and privacy, and even get her recommendations for apps and podcasts to download today.
-Listen now:

 Here is the full transcription of this podcast episode:

 Crystal Washington: I'm going to help you determine right now if you're addicted to your mobile device are you ready?
 I'm going to ask you one question.
 How many of you in here sleep with your smartphone?
 Now, I want you to notice what happened when I asked that question.
 You heard like the little whispers across the room where people said, "What does she mean?
 In the bed?
 By the bed?
 On the floor?"
 So predictable.
 And if you ask that question and I heard a lot of it coming from over there, I have a question for you.
 If you slept with a beer in the bed, by the better on the floor, might you have a problem?
 Now that we know that we're all addicted, the truth of the matter is we're using all these devices so much that we're kind of becoming cyborgs.
 And sometimes it's a little scary because we want to make sure that we're keeping balance and all that we're doing and that we're actually communicating with humans.
 But it is important that we stay up to date on all of these technology advances.